Srija-Chittaluru/smart-ticket-router/README.md

   tickets and records per-ticket timing; `scripts/compare_times.py` joins that against hand-timed manual routing to produce a manual-vs-AI speedup table.
+- **Clarification-aware routing** — Instead of guessing when a ticket is incomplete or ambiguous, the system explicitly indicates that additional information is required before confident routing.

 ## Architecture / Workflow